justinethier/cyclone/README.md

 Documentation
 -------------

-Run the `cyclone` command to compile a single Scheme file, and the `icyc` command to start the interactive interpreter.

 For more information about the Scheme language implemented by Cyclone, see the [R<sup>7</sup>RS Scheme Specification](http://trac.sacrideo.us/wg/wiki).
-Here is a list of included [features](FEATURES.md).
+The [features](FEATURES.md) page lists what has been implemented so far.

 References
 ----------